 David Huycke initially studied as a goldsmith and started to make jewelry but soon discovered a preference for larger scale works.
-Through these original studies of ornament his attention was turned to granulation, an ancient old technique used for decorative purposes on the surface of jewelry.
-In his PHD obtained in 2010 "The Metamorphic Ornament : Re thinking Granulation" he succeeded to transport this purely decorative technique into a structure that gives shape to the object.
+Through his study of ornament, his attention was turned to granulation, an ancient technique used for decorative purposes on the surface of jewelry.
+In his PHD obtained in 2010 "The Metamorphic Ornament : Re thinking Granulation" he succeeded in transforming this purely decorative technique into the structure of the object itself.

-Going back to the original element of his study ie. the granule, and the action of "fusion", unique to the technique of granulation, with one other granule, Huycke created a series of objects originating from these concepts : two granules in fusion, fusion of a square with a circle, fusion of void in space,...
+Throughout his study of the module of the granule and the action of "fusing" —teh essence of the technique of granulation—Huycke has created a series of objects declining from this concept : two granules in fusion, the fusion of a square with a circle, the fusion of void in space,...

 Objects are in solid silver 925, hand-hammered or granulated.